Be a Master of Outdoor Safety and Survival

 Environment specific survival: desert, jungle, maritime, etc.

-Low-signature survival
+Low-signature and covert survival

 Urban preparedness and survival